ramcodehub/yvitech.com/backend/README_CHAT.md

 - Modify the system prompt in `backend/config/ai-config.js` to change the AI's personality and knowledge
 - Adjust the UI styling in `frontend/src/components/Chat/ChatWidget.css`
 - Update the chat widget position or behavior in `frontend/src/components/Chat/ChatWidget.jsx`

-## Deployment
-The chat feature will be automatically deployed with the rest of the application when you run the deployment scripts.